ISI-apex/casper-utils/README.md

-* On other hosts, the same directory is available as a tar archive, which needs to be downloaded manually from the link below via a browser (or by using `gdown` tool, `curl`/`wget` likely will not work due to Google intricacies) and extracted at root of this repository:
+* On other hosts, the same directory is available as a tar archive, which needs to be downloaded manually from the link below via a browser (or by using `gdown` tool, `curl`/`wget` likely will not work due to Google intricacies) and extracted at root of this repository; `TAG_DATE` should be the date on the latest release tag:

         $ cd casper-utils
         $ gdown https://drive.google.com/uc?id=1nQqWsyeYBwCBA8gUdwSyjryr_OvSQFk1
-        $ tar xf distfiles-20200604.tar
+        $ tar xf distfiles-TAG_DATE.tar

 Regardless of on which system in the above list, make your copy writeable: